yusef-okasha97/k8s-disaster-recovery-velero-minio/README.md

   --use-volume-snapshots=false \
   --backup-location-config region=minio,s3ForcePathStyle="true",s3Url=http://192.168.1.100:9000
 ```
-# 3. the first thing we need to do is make sure that the "pipe" is properly connected between the cluster and the other machine:
+**The first thing we need to do is make sure that the "pipe" is properly connected between the cluster and the other machine:**

 ```
    velero backup-location get
  ```
-# 4. If you want to back up the entire cluster (with all namespaces) and take a backup with File System Backup enabled.
+**4. If you want to back up the entire cluster (with all namespaces) and take a backup with File System Backup enabled.**

 ```
 velero backup create full-cluster-with-data --default-volumes-to-fs-backup